 9) If you think you’re smart, consider Touts in Varanasi smarter.
 They are persistent, shrewd and quick on the update.
 Where most of them will offer you a boat ride or a quick trip around the city, some of them will go to a level where they will approach you asking for the “wood” money, to have their deceased relatives cremated.
 Just do not believe them!

 10) Extending back from the riverback ghats, is a labyrinth of alleys, called They are disorienting, confusing and the chances are you’ll probably get lost.
 But however lost you become, just keep walking and you will eventually end up at a ghat.
 Also make sure you memorise the name of your guesthouse and the ghat where it is located so you can ask people which way to go when it’s time to get home.

 11) Expect almost no one telling you the right price for a service, unless they’ve it printed on a brochure.
-So whenever you purchase a thing, eat some food make sure you negotiate hard.
-This particularly applies for boat rides in Ganga.
+So whenever you purchase a thing, eat some food make sure you negotiate.
+This particularly applies for boat rides in Ganges.
 Don’t feel bad about negotiating.
 It may be a holy place, and might feel wrong, but business is business.